cap-java/sdm/README.md

 - Virus scanning : Provides the capability to support virus scan for virus scan enabled repositories.
 - Draft functionality : Provides the capability of working with draft attachments.
 - Display attachments specific to repository: Lists attachments contained in the repository that is configured with the CAP application.
+- Maximum allowed uploads: Provides the capability to define the maximum number of uploads allowed for the user.

 ## Table of Contents